The Aeronauts (film): Release

 The film had its world premiere at the Telluride Film Festival on 30 August 2019.
 It also screened at the 2019 Toronto International Film Festival on 8 September 2019.
 Entertainment One gave the film a full theatrical release in the United Kingdom on 4 November, including screenings in 4DX and IMAX.
 Amazon Studios released the film in the United States on 6 December for a limited theatrical run, before debuting it on Amazon Prime Video outside of the United Kingdom on 20 December 2019.
 The film was released in China, on November 13, 2020.

 In October 2019, it was announced that The Aeronauts would screen at the IMAX TCL Chinese Theatre as part of AFI Fest.

+Additionally, the film earned a spot at the 2019 Whistler Film Festival, in Whistler, BC Canada, December 2019.

 Streaming

-Although Amazon does not release exact streaming figures, Jennifer Salke, Head of Amazon Studios said in an interview with Deadline Hollywood that as of January 2020 The Aeronauts was the most viewed movie of all time on Amazon Prime.
+Although Amazon does not release exact streaming figures, Jennifer Salke, head of Amazon Studios, said in an interview with Deadline Hollywood that, as of January 2020, The Aeronauts was the most viewed movie of all time on Amazon Prime.

 Reception

 Box office

-The Aeronauts has grossed an estimated $340,000 in North America and $3.5 million in other territories, for a worldwide total of $3.8 million, against a production budget of $40 million.
+The Aeronauts has grossed an estimated $340,000 in North America and $6.6 million in other territories, for a worldwide total of $7 million, against a production budget of $40 million.

 As with its other release The Report, Amazon did not publicly release box office results for the film.
 Of the 186 locations that did screen it in its opening weekend (6 December 2019) 48 reported a combined gross of around $30,000.
 IndieWire estimated the film made a total of $185,000 in its opening weekend, an average of $1,000 per-venue.
 It then made an estimated $100,000 from 85 theatres in its second weekend, before its 20 December streaming debut on Amazon Prime.